Suggestion: Watch the 5 minutes video tutorial before reading this article

 Can foreigners inherit property in China?

-A common question asked is whether foreigners can inherit property in China.
+A common question is whether foreigners can inherit property in China.

-Previously, property owners had to do an inheritance right notarisation.
-But regulations have changed, heirs “simply” need to prepare the inheritance documents needed and present these to the local real estate authority.
+Previously, property owners had to do an inheritance right notarization.
+Now, heirs simply have to prepare the inheritance documents needed and present these to the local real estate authority.

 If the heir is not capable of visiting China, he or she can also seek help from a local property Solicitor to help with the process.